Andrios17/T1A3---Library-CLI/README.md

 The ```add_book()``` function controls the logic for adding a book to the library.
 The user is prompted to add the Title, Author and Year Published of the book they desire to add to their library.

-These details will then create a new dictionay named ```book_details``` with each prompt being the key and the input of the user being the value.
+These details will then create a new dictionary named ```book_details``` with each prompt being the key and the input of the user being the value.
 The dictionary will then be appended to an empty list.

 The JSON file will then be opened and loaded into the program with the code following this allowing the new book to be added to the library database.